fabiojmendes/tempsys-firmware/README.md

 - Temperature: 16 bit signed value \* 2^10 of of the temperature in Celsius.

 > [!WARNING]
-> If the temperature reading is equal to `i16::MAX` an error has occurred.
+> If the temperature reading is equal to `i16::MAX` an error has occurred and
+> this value should be discarded.

 ## Steps for flashing